 About the Author

 Carson McCullers was born in 1917.
-She is the critically acclaimed author of several popular novels in the 1940s and ’50s, including The Member of the Wedding (1946).
-Her novels frequently depicted life in small towns of the southeastern United States and were marked by themes of loneliness and spiritual isolation.
-McCullers suffered from ill health most of her adult life, including a series of strokes that began when she was in her 20s; she died at the age of 50.
-The Member of the Wedding was dramatized for the stage in the 1950s and filmed in 1952 and 1997.
-Other films based on her books are Reflections in a Golden Eye (1967, with Elizabeth Taylor and Marlon Brando), The Heart is a Lonely Hunter (1968, starring Alan Arkin) and The Ballad of the Sad Café (1991).
+She was the critically acclaimed author of several popular novels in the 1940s and ’50s, including The Heart Is a Lonely Hunter, The Member of the Wedding, and Reflections in a Golden Eye.
+Her fiction frequently depicted life in small towns of the southeastern United States and were marked by themes of loneliness and spiritual isolation.
+McCullers suffered from ill health most of her adult life, including a series of strokes that began when she was in her twenties; she died at the age of fifty.